Albert-IV/archimedes-tux/README.md

 ## Ideas / Goals

-- [ ] Re-add solder locations for switches instead of only hotswap
 - [ ] Re-add Puck support
 - [ ] Change routing in bottom area to allow for larger silkscreen eye
 - [ ] Rotate thumbs to allow 1.5u / 2u keycaps